milanchymcak/Wordpress-Email-Via-EmailJS-Blocks/README.md

-# Gutenberg Contact Form - Emailjs API
+# WP Contact Form - Emailjs API
-Gutenberg Contact Form - Send emails from WordPress without a mail server through emailjs.com API.
+WP Contact Form - Send emails from WordPress without a mail server through emailjs.com API.
 Just add your free API keys and have your contact form ready in no time.

 # Download